cgs-earth/OregonWaterDataPortal-ETL/docs/docs.md

 This program uses Dagster to crawl sites from Oregon.
 The UI for the crawler which displays its logs can be found at `crawler.owdp-pilot.internetofwater.app`

 - To start the process of crawling data, click on the "automation" tab and then enable the sensor.
 This is needed to start the crawler.
 It is disabled by default so it is not accidentally ran in CI/CD
-- To manually start a crawl click on the "jobs" tab and then click `harvest_station` and then `materialize`.
+- To manually start a crawl click on the "jobs" tab and then click `harvest_owdp` and then `materialize`.
   - This will crawl all the sites
 - To see logs for each individual station that is being ingested, click on
   - `jobs` tab